rhqshipon/termux-automation-tools/README.md

 # termux-automation-tools
-A bash script with loads of functions to do various stuff, I'm really lazy to write them right now.
+A bash script with multiple functions to handle various tasks—I'm honestly too lazy to write them all out right now.
+You can try downloading it and executing it like m.sh h to see its full functionality.
+This script is designed for use on Termux for Android devices.